South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Income

 Nearly any income from any source that a Medicaid applicant receives is counted towards Medicaid’s income limit.
 Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments are not counted as income.
-Furthermore, in SC, the VA Aid & Attendance and Housebound Allowances, which are above and beyond the Basic VA Pension, do not count as income.
+Furthermore, in SC, the VA Aid & Attendance and Housebound Allowances, which are above and beyond the Basic VA Pension, do not count.

 Treatment of Income for a Couple